The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [III.1] Krajina měla týž ráz jako na obrázcích „Wiener Illustrierte Zeitung“.
 Po pravé straně bylo vidět u stodoly dělostřelectvo, jak střílí do nepřátelských zákopů vedle silnice, po které projížděl s automobilem.

-C.F.
-Amelang’s Verlag is mentioned in a footnote by the author, as the publishing house in Leipzig that published the book Self Education for death for the Emperor by Udo Kraft.
+is mentioned in a footnote by the author as the publishing house in Leipzig that published the book Self-Education for Death for the Emperor by professor Udo Kraft.

 Background

-C.F.
-Amelang’s Verlag was a publishing house head-quartered in Leipzig.
-They specialised in school text books, pedagogy, and history of literature.
+was a publishing house headquartered in Leipzig.
+They specialised in school textbooks, pedagogy, and literary history.
 The firm was founded by Carl Friedrich Amelang (1785–1856) in 1806, but by 1915 the ownership was no longer with the family.

-Newspaper items from the early years indicate that they were established in Berlin as a bookshop, and traded from there until 1850 when they appear to have moved to Leipzig.
-In 1853 it seems that the ownership has been passed to a certain Fr.
+Newspaper items from the early years indicate that they were established in Berlin as a bookshop, and traded from there until 1850, when they appear to have moved to Leipzig.
+In 1853, it seems that the ownership passed to a certain Fr.
 Volckmar, and Hans Volckmar is listed as co-proprietor in 1915.

 Quote(s) from the novel